 An adjustable rate mortgage can be an enticing proposition for many people looking to buy a home.
 The initial low interest rates can be very attractive.
-Some people will say that adjustable rates are a great idea, while other would advise you to stay away.
+Some people will say that adjustable rates are a great idea, while other people would advise you to stay away.
 The truth is that both sides are correct.
 Here are some things to consider before securing an adjustable rate mortgage (ARM):

 Know The Index

 The index refers to how often a lender can raise the interest rate on a mortgage.
 Lending companies use several popular indexes.
 It is safe to assume that your interest will increase over time with an ARM.
 Checking which index the company uses will allow you to know if you can afford periodic raises once your initial interest rate expires.

 How Long Do You Plan To Keep The House?